IAMGOLD (TSE:IMG) Price Target Cut to C$3.75

-IAMGOLD (TSE:IMG) (NYSE:IAG) had its price target dropped by analysts at National Bankshares from C$4.00 to C$3.75 in a note issued to investors on Friday, BayStreet.CA reports.
-The brokerage currently has an “outperform” rating on the mining company’s stock.
-National Bankshares’ price objective indicates a potential upside of 35.87% from the company’s previous close.
+IAMGOLD (TSE:IMG) (NYSE:IAG) had its target price trimmed by National Bank Financial to C$3.75 in a report released on Friday morning, Stock Target Advisor reports.
+They currently have an outperform rating on the mining company’s stock.

-Several other research firms also recently issued reports on IMG.
-Royal Bank of Canada upped their target price on IAMGOLD to C$3.75 and gave the company a “sector perform” rating in a research report on Thursday, August 5th.
-Cormark set a C$3.25 target price on IAMGOLD in a research report on Monday, July 26th.
-National Bank Financial cut their target price on IAMGOLD to C$4.00 and set an “outperform” rating on the stock in a research report on Monday, August 16th.
-Raymond James reissued a “market perform” rating and issued a C$4.85 target price on shares of IAMGOLD in a research report on Tuesday, June 1st.
-Finally, Canaccord Genuity set a C$3.75 price target on IAMGOLD in a research report on Friday, July 23rd.
-Three research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
-Based on data from MarketBeat, the stock presently has a consensus rating of “Buy” and a consensus price target of C$4.45.
+Several other research firms also recently commented on IMG.
+Canaccord Genuity set a C$3.75 price objective on shares of IAMGOLD in a report on Friday, July 23rd.
+TD Securities upped their price target on shares of IAMGOLD from C$6.00 to C$7.50 and gave the company a buy rating in a research note on Friday, July 23rd.
+National Bankshares decreased their price target on shares of IAMGOLD from C$4.00 to C$3.75 and set an outperform rating on the stock in a research note on Friday.
+Cormark set a C$3.25 price target on shares of IAMGOLD in a research note on Monday, July 26th.
+Finally, Royal Bank of Canada upped their price target on shares of IAMGOLD to C$3.75 and gave the company a sector perform rating in a research note on Thursday, August 5th.
+Three investment analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
+According to data from MarketBeat, IAMGOLD presently has a consensus rating of Buy and an average target price of C$4.45.

 IAMGOLD Corporation explores for, develops, and operates gold mining properties in North and South America, and West Africa.
 The company owns interests in the Rosebel mine located in Suriname, South America; the Essakane mine situated in Burkina Faso, West Africa; the Westwood mine located in Quebec, Canada.